Sunday, January 12 at 4 pm

 Callbacks on Monday, January 13 at 7 pm

 Auditions for Oscar Wilde's The Importance of Being Earnest will take place at

 Ennis, TX 75119

-Roles are available for 8 adult leads and ensemble.
+Roles are available for 5 males and 4 females.
 All ethnicities are welcome.
 Auditions will consist of cold readings from the script.